 Real estate crowdfunding is one of the easiest ways to invest in property and one of my favorite forms of investment together with P2P lending.
-Until recent years, the only options to enter the real estate market were to either buy property yourself, or to invest in a REIT.
+Until recent years, the only options to enter the real estate market were to either buy property directly or to invest in a REIT.
 Now, we have real estate crowdfunding sites, which are somewhat between those two forms of investment.
 If you want to learn more about the differences between these types of investments in the property market, check out my article on REITs vs Crowdfunding VS Private Investing.

-Before we talk about my favorite real estate crowdfunding sites in 2018, let me remind you that I have written articles about investing in specific real estate markets, such as the Spanish one or the UK one.
+Before we talk about my favorite real estate crowdfunding sites in 2018, let me remind you that I have written articles about investing in specific real-estate markets, such as the Spanish one or the UK one.
 Quick links to those articles below.

 - How to invest in the German real estate market via crowdfunding

 - Investing in the Spanish property market via crowdfunding